MobAI-Hackathon/Starter/README.md

 # Drawzy Frontend

-A Flutter-based mobile application frontend providing a modern and responsive user interface.
+A Flutter-based mobile application frontend providing a modern and responsive user interface, utilizing Firebase Firestore and Realtime Database for data storage and synchronization.

 ## Table of Contents
 1. [Overview](#overview)